Onboarding: Introduction to cobby

 You've now worked in both the cobby Portal and Excel.
 Let's clarify when to use each:

-Use Excel For:
+Use Excel For (Operational Tasks):

 - ✅ Editing product data (names, prices, descriptions, attributes)